csc2430-master/Lab1-Starter/README.md

 *	The first line should start with the expression entered.
     *	If no simplification can be done, your function should return the original expression.
     *	If just one simplification can be done, your function returns a string which is the concatenation of the original expression, a blank, an =, another blank, and then the simplified expression.
-    *	If two simplifications can be done, your function will return a string that starts out like the preceding one, but following that will be appended a \n, then a series of blanks followed by an = (make sure it’s the exact number of blanks so that the = sign lines up with the = sign on the first line)., and then the final simplification to the expression.
+    *	If two simplifications can be done, then the string will start with the orignal expression, a blank, an =, another blank, and then the simplified expression.
+Next comes \n, a series of blank characters, an = sign, and then the final simplification.
     *	If more than two simplifications can be done, continue as above appending more lines.
-    *	In all these cases, do NOT append ‘\n’ to the end of your evaluation steps.
+    *	Note that the string returned will NOT end in \n.

-*	Exactly one addition, subtraction, multiplication, division or mod operation is done on each step.
+*	Exactly one addition, subtraction, multiplication, division or mod operation is handled on each step.
 Follow the standard precedence and left -to-right evaluation rules.
 In other words, *, /, and % are evaluated before + and -.
 If there are multiple *, /, and % operations, go left to right.
 When all the *, /, and % operators have been simplified out, then perform the + and – operations left to right.
 All operations are to be integer operations.

-*	All numbers appearing in the expressions are non-negative integers, even though the result of the computation might be a negative integer.
+*	All numbers appearing in the expression are non-negative integers, even though the result of the computation might be a negative integer.
 You can assume that the numbers are small enough that they fit into the C++ integer type, and you can ignore the possibility of overflow when performing operations.

 *	You are NOT supposed to handle a unary minus sign (or unary plus sign for that matter).
 Just ignore it – for instance:

 ![Ignore Unary Operators](/images/EvaluationStepsScreenShot-2.png)

-*	Characters appearing in the string that are not digits, +, -, \*, /, and % are to be ignored.
+*	Characters appearing in the string that are neither digits nor one of the operators +, -, \*, /, and % are to be ignored.
 Just perform the operations that can be performed, and leave any other character where it is:

 ![Ignore Other Characters](/images/EvaluationStepsScreenShot-3.png)